MR-DOS/Si5351-lib/README.md

 ### PLL
 The PLL can be set to any frequency - the limits were empirically found to be about 170 - 1200 MHz where the VCO can oscillate.
 Useable range of frequencies is however (on my tested devices) narrower - 170 to 820 MHz (yes, one is out of spec, the other is just abusement of the device, it should be 600-900).
 The library takes control of everything, all you need is to set the multiplier values and clock source and use the configuration functions.
-It is also possible to override the default charge pump current, though not recommended.
+It is also possible to override the default VCO capacitive load, though not recommended.

 TODO: Currently, only one PLL can be reset at a time.
 Note however that even by resetting them at the same time, they will never be synchronised!
 If you want synchronous clocks with defined phase offset, they have to be taken from one PLL!

 ### Spread Spectrum
 Spread spectrum supports both down- and center-spread.
 It has been empirically found that it can be used up to about 5% spread (datasheet allows max +-2.5%).
 At around 8%, glitches on output start to appear.

 TODO: Add possibility to set SS_NCLK by user.
-This however needs to be first tested using a spectral analyzer.
+This however needs to be first tested using a spectral analyzer, because SiLabs are trying not to help at all.

 ### MultiSynth
 The MultiSynth can be set to any integer or fractional divider and use any of the PLLs.
 The library automatically sets the mode depending on the settings you give it.